119 Cemetery Street, PO Box 339

 Justin Ford at email@example.com,570-862-8520 or

 JHA Company at 570-278-3100, www.jhacompanies.com

 For information about low interest septic loans click Pennvest Homeowner Septic Program.

 To apply for a Building Permit to build a house or large building, one must have proof of a driveway permit, sewer permit and two copies of the blueprint of the structure to be built (three copies for a commercial building).
 The township secretary, Joan Hertzog, is the Building Permit Official for Clifford Township.
 Most weekdays, she is in the office at the Community Center, 119 Cemetery Street.

 There are two options for Building Inspectors (see below).
 Each company has different forms which can be downloaded from their respective websites, filled out and dropped off at the township office.

 NEIC 570-280-211 Applications at www.neic.us

 When the inspector reviews all the paperwork, he will either make corrections, or issue a permit and determine the required fees.
 Fees are calculated based on the size of building.
 Fee Schedule

-If you are building a building less then 1,000 square feet and it is accessory to a single family home or an agricultural building, fill out a Land Use Permit and drop off at the Township building with a copy of the blue prints.
+If you are building a building less then 1,000 square feet and it is accessory to a single family home or an agricultural building, fill out a Land Use Permit and drop it off at the Township building with a copy of the blue prints.
 No permit is needed for a non-permanent/movable/prefabricated structure.

 Any questions?
 Call Joan Hertzog at 570-222-9364 or e-mail firstname.lastname@example.org.